Glombs/libertybellenewsletter/_posts/2019-06-20-rushing-and-gushing.md

 <p>There had been some doubt about our journey beyond Milton Keynes because one of the locks was closed due to damage caused by an 'accidental collision' and a tree had been blown down across the canal.
 Thankfully the Canal & River Trust was able to complete the work required before it affected us.
 Well done to them!</p>

-<p>The weather continued to be rather wet over the next few days but, with Cathy's help, we made good time.
-Cathy had to leave us at Norton Junction, to make her way back to Bristol.
+<p>The weather continued to be rather wet over the next few days but, with Cathy's help, we made good time.</p>

+<p>Meanwhile, Tony had been fighting with his GPS tracker that turned out not to be as waterproof as we had thought.
+It failed to plot chunks of our journey so Tony had to manipulate the Liberty Belle maps himself.</p>

+<p>Cathy had to leave us at Norton Junction, to make her way back to Bristol.
 This time her train journey was straightforward, thankfully.</p>

 <figure> <img src="{{site.baseurl}}/image/small/n49/P1250181.jpg" alt="A rusted life-sized wrought iron outline sculpture of a horse" >
  <figcaption>